How Does Rent to Own Work in BC? 2026 Guide

 What credit score do I need for rent to own in BC?

 Unlike a mortgage, there is no minimum credit score for rent to own.
-These programs are specifically designed to help buyers with challenged credit.
+These programs are specifically designed to help home buyers with bad credit or poor credit.

 However, you should have a realistic plan to reach the credit score required for mortgage qualification by the end of your term, which is typically 640–680 minimum for most BC lenders.